iShares U.S. Real Estate ETF Sees Unusually Large Options Volume (NYSEARCA:IYR)

-iShares U.S. Real Estate ETF (NYSEARCA:IYR – Get Free Report) was the recipient of some unusual options trading activity on Monday.
-Traders acquired 20,495 put options on the stock.
-This represents an increase of approximately 11% compared to the typical volume of 18,497 put options.
+iShares U.S. Real Estate ETF (NYSEARCA:IYR – Get Free Report) saw some unusual options trading activity on Thursday.
+Stock traders purchased 51,027 call options on the company.
+This is an increase of approximately 169% compared to the average volume of 19,004 call options.

 iShares U.S. Real Estate ETF Company Profile